|Calipari on Harrow: Why not be best?|

 John Calipari loves the improvement he sees in Ryan Harrow these days.

-point guard has averaged 16.8 points and 4.3 assists over the last four games and has turned what appeared to be a weakness early in the season into perhaps a position of strength as the Wildcats enter Southeastern Conference play Thursday night at Vanderbilt.
+The Kentucky point guard has averaged 16.8 points and 4.3 assists over the last four games and has turned what appeared to be a weakness early in the season into perhaps a position of strength as the Wildcats enter Southeastern Conference play Thursday night at Vanderbilt.

 Now the challenge is squeezing even more production out of the sophomore from Marietta, Ga.

 "Why not try to be the best point guard in the country?"
 Calipari said during Monday's SEC coaches teleconference.
 "Why not?
 Why would you not chase that?
 Why do anything short of that?"

 The former five-star prospect looked every bit of that in last week's 90-38 win over Eastern Michigan.
 Harrow scored 15 points, went 4-for-5 from beyond the 3-point arc, dished out eight assists and recorded four steals on the defensive end of the floor.
 He now has 31 assists on the season and only nine turnovers in 214 minutes of action.
 That's less than one turnover per half at the most demanding position in Calipari's system.